 - denoting the first or first mention of two people or things.

 For the context of what we’ll be talking about today, we’ll be focusing on the second definition.
-Specifically, “denoting the first,” is the section of the definition we’ll be focusing on.
+Specifically, former means “denoting the first,” and is the meaning of the word that we’ll be focusing on.

 Examples of Former

 “Bob and Josh are brothers.
 The former is the older sibling.”

 In the above sentence, the word former refers to Bob.
 As per the definition of the word former, the word is used to denote the first person or thing mentioned in a list of items.
 In this case, Bob is the first one mentioned.
 Bob is the older of the two brothers.

 “The Sears Tower and the Pentagon are both large buildings.
 The former is much, much taller.”